Christiane Northrup: Vaccinations

 Northrup opposes vaccination and describes it as a cultural ritual that is imperfect and unnecessary if people have a good immune system.
 She stipulates that vaccines are designed to only boost the first chakra, a view which has no foundation in science.
 Regarding pertussis (whooping cough), she recommends breastfeeding to support a baby's immune system, claiming the vaccine for this disease is not reliable and possibly unnecessary.
-Medical Doctor Peter Lipson, in his article "Christiane Northrup: more bad medicine," expresses his concern, admitting that although vaccines are imperfect they do offer protection against potentially horrifying disease; in the case of whooping cough, they offer protection against an asphyxiating death.
+Medical Doctor Peter Lipson, in his article "Christiane Northrup: more bad medicine", expresses his concern, admitting that although vaccines are imperfect they do offer protection against potentially horrifying disease; in the case of whooping cough, they offer protection against an asphyxiating death.
 As early as 2006, Northrup has spoken out against Gardasil and encouraging parents not to give it to their children.

 When an audience member of The Oprah Winfrey Show asked Northrup about the HPV vaccine, Northrup advised against it despite evidence that it is safe and protects against a virus linked to cervical cancer.
 Instead, she recommended a dietary program to build immunity.
 According to Susan Wood, a research professor at the School of Public Health at George Washington University, there is no evidence that diet can stop the spread of HPV.
 Jen Gunter is also critical of Northrup for her HPV opinion, noting that while Northrup has not published one paper in support of her ideas, the researcher who made the connection between the HPV and cervical cancer won a Nobel Prize.

 Northrup was an outspoken advocate of failed efforts in 2019 to expand the exemptions to student vaccination requirements in Maine and was a leader of the people's veto movement, opposing the elimination of religious and philosophical exemptions to vaccinations, which appeared as a statewide ballot referendum in 2020.
 Regarding mandatory flu shots for health care workers in Maine Northrup is "...adamantly opposed to the Maine CDC rule change to mandate flu vaccines for healthcare workers."

-In March 2021, an analysis of Twitter and Facebook anti-vaccine content by the Center for Countering Digital Hate (CCDH) found Northrup to be one of 12 individual and organization accounts producing up to 65% of all anti-vaccine content on the platforms.
-The report called the twelve the Disinformation Dozen.
-In late April 2021, Northrup's Instagram account was disabled.